braendma/FinSight-AI/README.md

 ## Overview

-FinAIc is a Python toolkit that blends AI-driven sentiment analysis, fundamental data scoring, and analyst recommendation trends to produce clear buy/hold/sell signals.
+FinAIc is a side project born out of curiosity for markets, data, and machine learning.
+It blends AI-powered sentiment analysis, basic fundamental scoring, and analyst rating trends to spit out rough buy/hold/sell signals — not gospel, just fun.

-Designed for traders, investors, and quants, it taps real-time market news, key financial ratios, and aggregated Wall Street ratings to deliver actionable intelligence.
+It pulls in real-time news, key financial ratios, and aggregated Wall Street opinions to surface patterns and spark ideas.
+Whether you're a trader, a quant, or just someone who enjoys tinkering with financial data, this toolkit is meant to be explored, not blindly followed.
+⚠️ Disclaimer: This is not financial advice.
+It’s a hobby project.
+If the code says “Buy,” don’t take it personally — or literally.

-This codebase has been reviewed and optimized with AI assistance for readability, maintainability, and transparency—making it simple to extend or customize.
+The codebase has been cleaned up and documented with AI assistance to make it easier to read, tweak, and build on.
+Fork it, break it, improve it — all welcome.

 ---